 COVID-19 Update: In efforts to be more accessible to the diverse community of adolescent health professionals, we are hosting this event in a virtual format.
 We are hoping to host an in-person post-event workshop dependent upon COVID-19 guidelines.
 Stay tuned for more details.

 Connecting adolescent health professionals

 AHI’s Connection Sessions

-Connection Sessions are day-long conferences that focus on one specific topic in adolescent health.
+Connection Sessions are day-long conferences that focus on one specific topic in adolescent health for an interdisciplinary audience of health care professionals, including physicians, nurses, social workers, health center managers, and other youth-serving community professionals.
 These professional development opportunities aim to connect health professionals to community resources and others in the field.